-Coverage Maps showing where SafetyNet Wireless service is generally available can be found on our website – www.safetynetwireless.com.
+Coverage maps showing where SafetyNet Wireless service is generally available can be found on our website – www.safetynetwireless.net.
 These maps depict approximate domestic coverage and roaming coverage applicable to our service plans.
 These maps are generated using generally accepted methodologies and standards to depict outdoor coverage.
 All maps will contain or link to an appropriate legend concerning the limitations and/or variations in wireless coverage and map usage, including any geographic limitations on the availability of any services included in your plan, including roaming.
 These maps will be periodically updated as necessary to keep them reasonably current.

 10. FEES AND OTHER CHARGES

 The types of fees or charges that you may incur depend on your service plan and the services or features used.
 LifeLine plans are free for the allotted number of plan minutes and do not incur fees or charges for use as intended.
 Although most operator services are blocked on our prepaid plans, you will be responsible for any charges that are incurred from such services.
 Since all services are prepaid, you will be required to pay in advance of receiving additional services or products such as additional minutes or a replacement handset.